usnistgov/ARIAC/docs/competition/challenges.rst

 ---------------------------

-The subfield :yaml:`sensor_blackout` of :yaml:`challenges` is used to describe a sensor blackout challenge.
+The subfield :yamlname:`sensor_blackout` of :yamlname:`challenges` is used to describe a sensor blackout challenge.
 The relevant fields for this agility challenge are listed below.

-  * :yaml:`duration`: The duration of the sensor blackout in seconds.
+  * :yamlname:`duration`: The duration of the sensor blackout in seconds.
-  * :yaml:`sensors_to_disable`: A list of sensor types to disable:
+  * :yamlname:`sensors_to_disable`: A list of sensor types to disable:

     * :yaml:`'break_beam'`
     * :yaml:`'proximity'`